SonicOriginalSoftware/daft/code-repository/git/server/README.md

 # General

-This folder contains code necessary to run a server that listens for for git-related requests and handles them appropriately.
+Server that listens for for `git`-related requests and handles them appropriately.

-Could be thought of as a git backend API.

 # API functions